Ken Kallaste

-Ken Kallaste (né Akerta; born 31 August 1988) is an Estonian professional footballer who plays as a left back for Meistriliiga club Levadia and the Estonia national team.
+Ken Kallaste (né Akerta; born 31 August 1988) is an Estonian retired professional footballer who played as a left back.

 Club career

 Flora

 Kallaste came through the Flora youth system.
 He made his debut in the Meistriliiga playing for Flora affiliated Warrior on 12 March 2006, in a 0–6 away loss to Maag Tartu.
 In July 2006, Kallaste moved to Flora's first team.
 He made his debut for the club on 9 July 2006, in a 0–1 home loss to Levadia.

 In July 2008, Kallaste joined Tulevik on loan until the end of the season.

 Nõmme Kalju

 On 6 January 2010, Kallaste signed a three-year contract with Nõmme Kalju.
 He made his debut for the club on 9 March 2010, in 1–0 home victory over Tulevik.
 Kallaste helped Nõmme Kalju win the Meistriliiga title in 2012.
 From 8 May 2010 to 20 July 2013, Kallaste played every single minute of 116 consecutive league matches, earning himself the nickname Raudmees (Iron Man).